-Treats gastroesophageal reflux disease (GERD) in people who have had damage to the lining of the esophagus.
-Also treats high levels of acid in the stomach that is caused by a tumor (such as in Zollinger-Ellison syndrome).
+Treats gastroesophageal reflux disease (GERD) and damage to the esophagus.
+Also treats high levels of acid in the stomach caused by a tumor (such as in Zollinger-Ellison syndrome).
 This medicine is a proton pump inhibitor (PPI).

 There may be other brand names for this medicine.